 It should come as little surprise that if you decided to take him up on his offer, he’d take your money happily then never contact you again.
 This is called a 419 scam, and it’s one of the most well-known versions of a phishing scam.

 …which is why you almost never see it anymore.

 What is phishing?

-Phishing, other than being a great word for fish-based puns, is basically any attempt to trick people over an email.
+Phishing, other than being a great word for fish-based puns, is basically any attempt to trick people over an email, text messages, phone calls or a fake website.
 The goal can be anything from trying to get people to send you money, hand over sensitive information, or even just download malware unwittingly, and the authors of these attacks will use lies, trickery, forgery, and outright manipulation in order to see them succeed.
 Because of this, phishing is what we call Social Engineering: a kind of attack that relies on human fallibility rather than a hardware or software flaw in order to work.

 Phishing is an attempt to trick someone, usually via email

 That said, since most phishing relies on making you click tainted links to download malware or send you to fake websites, a good antivirus will help keep you safe from even the most sophisiticated forgeries.

 As long as there’s been language, people have been lying and scamming each other, so in many ways phishing is the oldest cyber-threat in the world.
 But the first instance of “phishing” as a term was recorded on January 2nd, 1996, in a Usenet newsgroup called AOHell, talking about the rise of scammers and liars on America Online.
 The word is obviously inspired by the term “fishing”, because it involves trying to bait someone into a trap, but replacing the “f” with a “ph” references another old slang term “phreaking”, which is the study, exploration, and dissection of telecommunication systems.
 The “ph” was borrowed to link the scams with the dark, seedy underbelly of the phreaking community (called the warez community back in the day) where they originated.